albertho425/various-technology-projects/README.md

-# php-mysql-ticket-system

-This is an example Help Desk Ticket system using PHP, MySQL, and Bootstrap

-See the blog post here: https://maplesyrupweb.com/simple-php-ticket-and-comment-demo/
+# This is a collection of posts from my tech blog